raspberrypilearning/top-5-emoji-list/en/step_6.md

 --- task ---

-**Choose:** Add animation classes to the remaining emoji 😇😭😘 to finish your fun eye-catching header.
+**Choose:** Add animation classes to the remaining emojis 😇😭😘 to finish your fun eye-catching header.

 You can use any animations from the `animation.css` file:
 + `spinme`